-One of the interesting effects of the abilities of big data has been the gradual, and probably unintentional, replacement of reviews and critiques by experts by aggregated data from people who may or may not have any particular expertise in whatever field they’re reviewing.
+One of the interesting effects of bookkeeping for small business has been the gradual, and probably unintentional, replacement of reviews and critiques by experts by aggregated data from people who may or may not have any particular expertise in whatever field they’re reviewing.
 This is problematic if we treat these these reviews if they’re telling us the same sort of thing that the experts are saying.
 Not only are they not the same thing, but the goals are entirely different.

 People who make their living by critiquing anything – quotes from Teddy Roosevelt notwithstanding – provide a valuable service.
 I’ve run across reviews of books and movies that have explained why I liked something (or didn’t like it) – reasons that resonated with me, but that I was unable to explain as well as the reviewer did.
 A part of good criticism is explaining why something makes for good or bad books, movies, food, whatever.
 Another part assumes that it is the job of a reviewer to point people to the best art in a given field, and explain why it’s the best art.
 Those are, as far as I can tell, the basic responsibilities that criticism attempts to fulfill.
 A key assumption, here, is that whatever may be popular may not be what is the best art, and criticism provides a different yardstick than, say, looking at the number of album sales.
 Good criticism could inform us that Jascha Heifetz is a better artist than Justin Bieber; album sales cannot give us this information.